-You can also download a HAR file as well as DOM snapshot for any step in your tests right from the Test Output page to better help you debug steps that may have failed or are not running as expected.
+You can download test data for any step in your tests right from the Test Output page to better help you debug steps that may have failed or are not running as expected.

 When viewing the output on a specific test, click on the "Actions" button above the screenshot.
 Then, select "Download HTTP Archive (HAR)."